XiaoouPan/adaHuber/README.md

 This package implements the Huber mean estimator, Huber covariance matrix estimation, adaptive Huber regression and l<sub>1</sub>-regularized Huber regression (Huber-Lasso) estimators efficiently.
 For all these methods, the robustification parameter tau is calibrated by a tuning-free principle.

-Specifically, for Huber regression, assume the observed data vectors (Y, X) follow a linear model Y = &beta;<sub>0</sub> + X &beta; + &epsilon;, where Y is an n-dimensional response vector, X is an n by d design matrix, and &epsilon; is an n-vector of noise variables whose distributions can be asymmetric and/or heavy-tailed.
+Specifically, for Huber regression, assume the observed data vectors (Y, X) follow a linear model Y = &theta;<sub>0</sub> + X &theta; + &epsilon;, where Y is an n-dimensional response vector, X is an n by d design matrix, and &epsilon; is an n-vector of noise variables whose distributions can be asymmetric and/or heavy-tailed.
 The package computes the standard Huber's M-estimator when d < n and the Huber-Lasso estimator when d > n.
 The vector of coefficients beta and the intercept term &beta;<sub>0</sub> are estimated successively via a two-step procedure.
 See [Wang et al., 2018](https://www.math.ucsd.edu/~wez243/Tuning_Free.pdf) for more details of the two-step tuning-free framework.

 ## Installation